pjsvis/simple-graph/outputs/visualizations/README.md

 - **Automated Documentation:** Pull relevant standards into generated documentation
 - **Quality Assurance:** Ensure personas meet both internal coherence and external standards

-### The Loom: Knowledge Graph Architecture
+### the knowledge graph: Knowledge Graph Architecture

-The knowledge graph represents **The Loom** of Persona Engineering - weaving individual directives, terms, and relationships into coherent, deployable personas.
+The knowledge graph represents **the knowledge graph** of Persona Engineering - weaving individual directives, terms, and relationships into coherent, deployable personas.

 **Metaphor:** Like a weaver's loom that transforms individual threads into strong, beautiful fabric, this system transforms discrete knowledge elements into robust, elegant personas through: